jianer123/plotly.py/doc/unconverted/python/big-data-analytics-with-pandas-and-sqlite.md

     'data': traces,
     'layout': {
         'barmode': 'stack',
-        'xaxis': {'title': 'Hour in Day'},
+        'xaxis': {'self': 'Hour in Day'},
-        'yaxis': {'title': 'Number of Complaints'},
+        'yaxis': {'self': 'Number of Complaints'},
-        'title': 'The 7 Most Common 311 Complaints by Hour in a Day' }}, filename='311/most common complaints by hour')
+        'self': 'The 7 Most Common 311 Complaints by Hour in a Day' }}, filename='311/most common complaints by hour')
 ```